Written by Zoe Lance Based on an idea by Russell T Davies

 “Clyde, Santiago travels the world all the time.
-He goes to all sorts of places, meets different people, but the things you’ve been through together, the thirteenth floor?
+He goes to all sorts of places, meets different people, but the things you and Rani have been through together, the thirteenth floor?
 How could anything compare to that?
 You know that, and she definitely knows that,” she pointed out.
 “Neither of you have ever got to see the world.
 The things you do with me?
 That’s amazing, but only a small slice of what life has to offer you.
 There’s so much out there, just on our own planet.
 The two of you, you’re amazing, but you still have so much to see.
 Take a page out of Maria’s book - you can go and visit her!

 “But I don’t have a ticket!”

 “Don’t you?”
 Sarah Jane smiled as she fished out a ticket from the drawer.
 Clyde’s eyes widened, and he pointed at the ticket in shock.